BMR Calculator | How Much Energy Do You Need?

 • Age – metabolic rate decreases with age; the reason for this is the loss of muscle tissue, the growth of adipose tissue, as well as hormonal and neurological changes.

 • Gender-basal metabolism in males is about 5-10% higher than in females.
-This is because women have more body fat than men of the same weight and height.
+This is because females have more body fat than men of the same weight and height.

 • Genetics – you are more likely to have similar BMR as your parents or other first-degree relatives.
 Genetics play a huge role in determining your metabolic rate.